 BOISE -- The wife of captured Boise Pastor Saeed Abedini is getting a little more help this week to free her husband from an Iranian prison.

-Saeed Abedini is less than a year into an eight-year sentence, accused of being a threat to national security.
-However, Naghmeh Abedini says her husband is really in jail because he's a Christian.
+He's less than a year into an eight-year sentence, accused of being a threat to national security.

-On March 20th, several congressmen wrote a letter to Secretary of State John Kerry urging him to make a statement supporting freedom for Abedini.
+Two days ago, several congressmen wrote a letter to Secretary of State John Kerry urging him to make a statement supporting freedom for Saeed.

-On Thursday, the U.S. Ambassador to the United Nation's Human Rights Council called for his release.
+Then Thursday, the U.S. Ambassador to the United Nations called for Saeed's release.

-Yet, Thursday saw the first proactive statement made by the Obama Administration on the situation, given at the U.N.
+Thursday was the first proactive statement made by the Obama administration - given at the U.N.
 Human Rights Council in Geneva, Switzerland.

 It's good that the ambassador spoke out, but it's not enough.
-We're asking Secretary Kerry to also speak out and take more proactive actions, said Naghmeh Abedini.
+We're asking Secretary Kerry to also speak out and take more proactive actions, said Naghmeh.

-Last Friday, after testifying before the congressional Tom Lantos Human Rights Commission, Naghmeh met with members of the State Department, where she says promises were made that more would be done.
+Last Friday, after testifying before the congressional Tom Lantos Human Rights Commission, Naghmeh met with members of the State Department, where promises were made that more would be done.

 That was one week ago.

-Another promise made came from the Iranian government in the interim.
-Officials there promised to send Saeed to a private hospital to be treated for internal bleeding.
+Another promise made came from the Iranian government.
+They promised to send Saeed to a private hospital to be treated for internal bleeding.

-Naghmeh Abedini is continuing to get more people to join the cause to free her husband.
-You can find a petition to free Saed Abedini here.
+Naghmeh Abedini is continuing to get more people to join in on their cause to free her husband.